AlexanderIvanov20/AlexanderIvanov20/README.md

 # Hi there 👋

 ## ⚡ Skills
-High-level skills in development in the Python and JavaScript (NodeJS) programming languages.
-Extensive experience in creating various scale web applications on the Django / Flask / Express.JS frameworks.
-In the course of various projects, I often work with the necessary APIs (Facebook API, Freelancehunt API, Telegram API, etc.).
-Also, I am developing my own APIs on the Django REST Framework.
-While working on applications, I adhere to the principles of SOLID and OOP methodology.
-I understand the design patterns well.
-I easily implement the desired sorting algorithm, recursion, etc. I have experience in working with multi-threading, multiprocessing and asynchronous.
+I am a Full-Stack developer with 2+ years of experience in IT.
+High development skills in Python, JavaScript (NodeJS), TypeScript programming languages.
+Extensive experience in creating web applications of various scales using Django / Flask / Express.JS frameworks as a backend, as well as ReactJS / Redux as a frontend.
+Designed and developed projects with different required APIs.
+Participated in the design, development, and testing phases of the application using the principles of SOLID and OOP.
+I have a good knowledge of security, networking, and testing methods.
+Good understanding of design patterns, sorting algorithm, recursion, multithreading, multiprocessing, and asynchrony.
+I am sociable and organized, I work well in a team, I have the critical thinking, and know how to solve complex problems.

 ## 💻 Technology stack
 1. Python, JavaScript, TypeScript.